ashalkhakov/qwalk/README.md

 texture file aren't currently supported.
 Tags are rendered in the model viewer as tri-colour axes, but they aren't useful for anything yet.

+## DKM (Daikatana)

+DKMs can be imported and exported with full functionality.
+When a DKM is imported, the program will look for the external skin files referenced by the model.
+So, make sure you are in the right directory (e.g. "baseq2") when you run the program, because most skins have a path like "models/monsters/soldier/skin.pcx".
+Alternatively, you can manually specify a texture using the "-tex" command-line parameter.

 # Guide

 ## Model converter